go-xorm/xorm/docs/QuickStart.md

 defer engine.Close()
 ```

-Generally, you can only create one engine.
+You can create many engines for different databases.Generally, you just need create only one engine.
 Engine supports run on go routines.

 xorm supports four drivers now: